gr2m/headless-chrome-test/README.md

 ## Requirements

-You must have Node 59+ installed as this is the version that [introduced the headless feature](https://developers.google.com/web/updates/2017/04/headless-chrome).
+You must have Chrome 59+ installed as this is the version that [introduced the headless feature](https://developers.google.com/web/updates/2017/04/headless-chrome).

 You also need Node 7.6+ for the test to run as this example is using